-- In addition, the salivary flow tends to be reduced with age because of the aging of the salivary glands but also due to certain drugs, creating an ideal environment for the development of dental plaque and cavities.
+- Also, the salivary flow tends to be reduced with age because of the aging of the salivary glands but also due to certain drugs, creating an ideal environment for the development of dental plaque and cavities.

-- Negligence of oral hygiene or bad dental brushing increase the risk of root caries.
+- Negligence of oral hygiene or bad dental brushing increases the risk of root caries.

 - An unhealthy diet with excessive consumption of sweets.